When you identify and analyze your audience, you can tailor your value proposition and offerings to meet their specific needs and preferences.

-In this article, we’ll walk you through what is a target market, and how to identify and evaluate yours.
-Also, you’ll learn how to put this knowledge to use when building content.
+That’s why in this guide, I’ll walk you through what is a target market, and how to identify and evaluate yours.
 Let’s get straight to it.

 Disclaimer: If you buy any products through links on this site, I may earn a commission.
 But it doesn't make any difference to your cost, and it helps me keep this blog running.
 So you could always read my articles for free.